michaelsbradleyjr/node-clojurescript/README.md

 $ ncljsc -c -p foo.cljs > compiled.js
 ```

-When that's finished, it's time to run `greet.js`!
+When that's finished, it's time to run `greet.js`:

 ```bash
 $ node greet.js
 Hello, Mr. Amazing ClojureScript developer!
 ```

-Examining the plentiful contents of `compiled.js`, you'll see (toward the bottom) the both `foo.cljs` and `bar.cljs` were compiled into the stand-alone JS script.
+Examining the plentiful contents of `compiled.js`, you'll see (toward the bottom) the both `foo.cljs` and `bar.cljs` were compiled into the stand-alone JS file.

 ## Coming Soon

-There are several things that need to be accomplished in short order:
+There are several goals that need to be accomplished in short order:

 * The tooling developed in CoffeeScript needs to be re-implemented in ClojureScript so that this library will be pseudo self-hosting.
-* A plugin for [Leiningen](https://github.com/technomancy/leiningen) build tool needs to be adapted or written, for use in development of complex ClojureScript projects in conjunction with this library and other NodeJS modules.
+* A plugin for the [Leiningen](https://github.com/technomancy/leiningen) build tool needs to be adapted or written, for use in development of complex ClojureScript projects in conjunction with this library and other NodeJS modules.
 * Missing features of `ncljsc` need to be implemented, the most important being a [REPL](https://github.com/clojure/clojurescript/wiki/The-REPL-and-Evaluation-Environments).
+* More and better documentation and examples.

-Help in accomplishing these additional goals is more than welcome.
+Help in accomplishing these and future goals is more than welcome.

 ## Resources